Listening to the Migraine World Summit talk called Progressive Migraine Risk factors with Richard Lipton. To register for the online talks click HERE.

 They know the risk factors but do not know if prevention helps with progression.
 Although it is a good idea to go on preventives, address lifestyle issues like problems with sleep, address comorbids and have a stress management plan.

 The general progression with age is that migraines pick up around, especially in women hitting puberty.
 They peak in the 40s.
 Worse during menopause for women.
 And then often remits in middle age to later life.
-However chronic migraines there is a greater risk that migraines will persist into later life.
-Then the little fact that menopause is no guarantee that migraines will decrease after it is all said and done, but it Can have that result.
+However chronic migraine there is a greater risk that migraine will persist into later life.
+Then the little fact that menopause is no guarantee that migraine will decrease after it is all said and done, but it Can have that result.